ilgun/swagger-play/README.md

 We also would like to support Swagger 2.0 in the future and contributions to that end will be gladly accepted.

-### New and Noteworthy

- - Minimal dependencies: only depends on the core Play module, so it won't bring unnecessary dependencies on the Akka HTTP server or anything else from Play.
- - `SwaggerPlugin` no longer depends on on `Application`.
- - Correct `Content-Length` generation for JSON (originally proposed in https://github.com/swagger-api/swagger-play/pull/176)
- - No longer uses deprecated Play configuration methods (proposed in https://github.com/swagger-api/swagger-play/pull/162).
-Also uses `reference.conf` for default values.
- - Clarifies compile-time DI docs (proposed in https://github.com/swagger-api/swagger-play/pull/157)
- - Handle route delegation properly (https://github.com/swagger-api/swagger-play/pull/132 updated for Play 2.6)
- - Add support for `dataTypeClass` in `ApiImplicitParam` (https://github.com/swagger-api/swagger-play/pull/174)
- - Add support for API keys (https://github.com/swagger-api/swagger-play/pull/117)
- - Add support for OAuth2 (https://github.com/swagger-api/swagger-play/pull/183)

 ## Usage